 Before enabling SAML SSO using the instructions below, here are some things to understand and consider:

-- We recommend reviewing the SAML SSO requirements.
+- Consider reviewing the SAML SSO requirements.

 - Note that your SSO-enabled users won't receive email verification notifications from New Relic because the login and password information is handled by your identity provider.